-Given that there’s everything from lattes and waffle mixes to beer and even edible sprays dedicated to everyone’s favorite fall ingredient, it’s easy to start thinking that this time of year may as well officially be renamed Pumpkin Spice Season.
+Given that there’s everything from lattes and waffle mixes to beer and even edible sprays dedicated to everyone’s favorite fall ingredient, it’s easy to start thinking that this time of year could officially be renamed Pumpkin Spice Season.

 Not so fast.

-Although the world seems preoccupied with all things pumpkin right now, let’s not forget other flavors that suddenly taste better as colder weather rolls in, such as gingerbread, cinnamon, and maple.
-We’re zeroing in on that last one this time; far from just a pancake topping, pure maple syrup is a tasty source of natural, unrefined sugars and even boasts a decent dose of antioxidants, making it a healthier choice than regular white sugar or corn syrup.
+We’re zeroing in on maple.
+Far from just a pancake topping, pure maple syrup is a tasty source of natural, unrefined sugars and even boasts a decent dose of antioxidants, making it a healthier choice than regular white sugar or corn syrup.
 Plus, it’s super versatile and goes with everything from oatmeal to pork chops to chocolate.

 You’d usually reach for maple syrup to drizzle onto pancakes, but in this recipe, the golden stuff goes straight into the batter.
-It’s a great way to portion control the added sugar compared to freely pouring the syrup on top, but still provides enough sweetness for the end result to taste like proper pancakes.
+It’s a great way to manage the amount of added sugar instead of freely pouring the syrup on top.
+It still provides enough sweetness for the result to taste like proper pancakes.

-So many granolas— especially the packaged kind — can be nothing more than brown sugar on top of honey on top of maple syrup.
-This recipe strips the added sugar down to just pure maple syrup and cranberries; the dried fruit also lends some tartness, while walnuts go a step further to cut the sweetness.
+So much granola — especially the packaged kind — can be nothing more than brown sugar on top of honey on top of maple syrup.
+This recipe strips the added sugar down to just pure maple syrup and cranberries.
+The dried fruit also lends some tartness, while walnuts go a step further to cut the sweetness.

 A look at the golden, cinnamony topping on this gorgeous gluten-free loaf might make you think it’s loaded with sugar on the inside.
 Not so much.
 There are just a few tablespoons of it in here, with a small quantity of pure maple syrup doing the rest of the heavy lifting.